yoember/yoember.github.io/index.md

 Install Watchman on Mac: `brew install watchman`
 More info: https://facebook.github.io/watchman/

+Watchman increases the speed of the build process significantly.

 ## <a name='lesson-1'></a>Lesson 1

-This tutorial uses the latest Ember CLI tool (v2.5.0).
+This tutorial uses the latest Ember CLI tool (v2.5.1), but you can start using the beta version also (v2.6.0-beta.3).

 ### Install Ember CLI

 The following `npm` command installs Ember CLI latest stable version in the global namespace.
-The latest Ember CLI version 2.5.0 was released on 17th of April 2016, it generates app with Ember.js v2.5 and Ember Data v2.5.
+The latest Ember CLI version 2.5.1 was released on 21st of May 2016, it generates app with Ember.js v2.5 and Ember Data v2.5.
 (If you have an earlier version of Ember CLI, the following command automatically updates it to the latest.)

     $ npm install -g ember-cli

-or if you would like to install with fixed version
+or if you would like to install the next beta version:

-    $ npm install -g ember-cli@2.5.0
+    $ npm install -g ember-cli@2.6.0-beta.3

 You have now a new `ember` command in your console.
 Check with